colejarczyk/doc/api/transactions.rst

 .. note::

     If you are using the auto-generated docs, you may see there are other params, named ``customerData_*``.
     They are not used in this endpoint.
-Do not use them in your application, as they will be removed in a future version.
+Do not use them in your application as they will be removed in a future version.

 Example
 ^^^^^^^